 The NJ Children’s System of Care (CSOC), Monmouth County, and MonmouthCares are interested in expanding services and programs for youth in the county with mental health, behavioral health, intellectual disabilities, and substance use needs.
-This one-time funding of $25,000 (less may be applied for) becomes available July 1st each year must be utilized by June 30, 2021 and will become unavailable to the awardee(s) after that date.
-Proposals submitted must either be a one-time initiative that can have a sustained impact or serve as seed money to initiate a new resource.
+This one-time funding of $25,000 (less may be applied for) must be utilized in full by June 30, 2021 and will become unavailable to the awardee(s) after that date.
+Proposals submitted must either be a one-time initiative that can have a sustained impact or serve as seed money to initiative a new resource.
 Applicants must commit to working in partnership with MonmouthCares, other system partners, and community-based resources.
 They must embody the values of the NJ Children’s System of Care.

-All applications will be reviewed and scored via a panel consisting of MonmouthCares’ Manager of Community Relations and Resource Development, MonmouthCares’ Board Members, and various members of the Monmouth County Children’s Interagency Coordinating Council (CIACC).
+All applications will be reviewed and scored via a panel consisting of MonmouthCares’ Director of Community Relations and Resource Development, MonmouthCares’ Board Members, and various members of the Monmouth County Children’s Interagency Coordinating Council (CIACC).

 There have been noted gaps and needs in quality, community-based mental health services through various system-wide surveys and needs assessments.
 While the proposals do not have to narrowly target any one population, keeping the identified needs of our county is advised.
 Any need identified should be supported with documentation within the RFP narrative.

-The priority needs for funding identified are (no order of priority):
+The priority needs for funding identified are (no specific order):